 Hotels and B&Bs in France, as in other countries, cover all budgets and levels of quality.
 In some rural areas, you’ll find budget hotels (and their breakfasts) very basic.
 B&Bs are broken down into chambres d’hôtes (essentially B&Bs or guest houses) and tables d’hôtes, where evening meals are offered in addition to breakfast.
 Try searching our where to stay section for cycle-friendly B&Bs and hotels.

-Try booking services like booking.com and Expedia – not only do they have a wide selection of available hotels (especially in larger towns and cities), but they also sometimes have discount rates.
+Try booking services like booking.com – not only do they have a wide selection of available hotels (especially in larger towns and cities), but they also sometimes have discount rates.
 It often helps to cross-check reviews with those on a site like TripAdvisor.

 There is a range of hotels available via the Accor hotel group.
 They include ultra-budget options, such as bargain basement chains like Hotel F1 and Ibis Budget Hotels, medium range hotels like Ibis Hotels and Novotel, as well as upmarket options like Mercure Hotels.
 They are all commonly found on the outskirts of towns as well as in city centres, and they all generally have late availability and, sometimes, late/discounted rates.
 The can all can be booked via the Accor Hotels website.